vuepress-theme-hope/vuepress-theme-hope/demo/theme/src/guide/markdown.md

 :::

-## VuePress enhance
+## VuePress Enhancement

 To enrich document writing, VuePress has extended Markdown syntax.

 For these extensions, please read [Markdown extensions in VuePress](https://vuepress-theme-hope.github.io/v2/basic/vuepress/markdown.html).

-## Theme enhance
+## Theme Enhancement

 ### Enable all

-You can set `plugins.mdEnhance.enableAll` to enable all features of the [md-enhance](https://vuepress-theme-hope.github.io/v2/md-enhance/) plugin.
+You can set `plugins.mdEnhance.enableAll: true` in theme options to enable all features of the [md-enhance](https://vuepress-theme-hope.github.io/v2/md-enhance/) plugin.

 ```js
 const { hopeTheme } = require("vuepress-theme-hope");